-NEW YORK — Columbia University's Graduate School of Journalism has chosen this year's winners of the oldest award in international journalism, the Maria Moors Cabot Prize.
+Columbia University's Graduate School of Journalism on Wednesday announced this year's winners of the award, the oldest prize in international journalism.

 The winners are Mark Stevenson of the AP; Simon Romero of The Times; Lucas Mendes of GloboNews, a 24-hour news channel; and Raul Penaranda of Pagina Siete.
 A special citation was awarded to Ernesto Londono, also of The Times.

 Stevenson, who has been reporting from Mexico for more than 20 years, was cited for his story of a mass killing of gang members by soldiers.
 Stevenson discovered that the case didn't have to do with a shootout, as the government had announced, but that it appeared the soldiers killed gang members who had already surrendered.

 "His story shredded the government's initial cover-up of the killings," the university said.

 Columbia said Stevenson "has ventured into some of the most remote and dangerous corners of the country, stepping surefootedly in areas where others fear to tread."

 Stevenson, who has been with the AP for 18 years, said the prize was a great honor because of the quality of previous winners and because it focuses on coverage of Latin America, a region that has always fascinated him.

 "I think the coverage of Latin America is key for the U.S. audience and will be even more vital in the coming years as our countries become more intertwined," he said.